Local git conventions¶

 apache/arrowand submit pull requests “upstream”.

-Keep your fork’s main branch synced with
+Keep your fork’s master branch synced with

 Sync your branch with

 upstream/masterregularly, as many commits are merged to master every day.

 In case there are conflicts, and your local commit history has multiple commits, you may simplify the conflict resolution process by squashing your local commits into a single commit.
 Preserving the commit history isn’t as important because when your feature branch is merged upstream, a squash happens automatically.